 In-state vs. out-of-state

 The main consideration to make when deciding between an in-state and an out-of-state school is the cost.
-The total cost of tuition and fees varies widely based on whether you live in the state of your university or you attend an out-of-state or private school.
+In-state schools tend to be much less expensive than out-of-state and private institutions.

 |Type of college

 ||Average published yearly tuition and fees